 It was a neighborhood holiday party.
 There were hundreds of kids, or so it seemed, running around and having fun.
 The moms and dads made nice attempts to wear holiday-themed clothing.
-This was not an event for my day-to-day black yoga pants.
+This event was not appropriate for my day-to-day black yoga pants.
 Excited, I applied makeup, brushed my hair, and put on a skirt.
 I was ready to join.
-I was enjoying myself at the party chatting with other moms.
-I offered to fill-up another mom’s glass with more punch.
+I was enjoying myself at the party, chatting with other moms.
+I offered to fill-up another mom's glass with more punch.
 I took her empty glass with my un-manicured hands and nails.
 These nails were past the due date of reapplying new nail polish.
 (I'm a nighttime DIY nail applier at home when kids are sound asleep in bed.)
 I never really made it a priority to upkeep any other kind of nail detail.

 I was embarrassed at that moment; however, I stayed and played with the kids for another hour.
-I was driving home and thinking about my nail scandal, which really wasn't, let's be totally honest, it was all just in my head.
+I was driving home and thinking about my nail scandal, which wasn't, let's be honest, it was all just in my head.
 So I decided to look at it from a different perspective: These nails showed that I completed serious work.
 These ugly nails had a hard week of taking care of children and all of their glorious messes.
-These nails are mine, and it’s the best I can do today.
+These nails are mine, and it's the best I can do today.

 Joni Brown writes about her life raising her daughter that lives with PCDH-19 epilepsy, autism, anxiety and OCD.